sogodongo/Wine-Quality-Prediction/README.md

 h) Generalization to Other Applications: The techniques and knowledge gained from this project can be applied to similar problems in other industries.
 Predicting quality based on attributes is a common challenge in various domains, such as food and beverage production, agriculture, and product quality control.

-Dataset Description:

-The dataset obtained from {} contains a comprehensive set of physicochemical attributes for a collection of wine samples.
-The features include fixed acidity, volatile acidity, citric acid, residual sugar, chlorides, free sulfur dioxide, total sulfur dioxide, density, pH, sulphates, alcohol, and an associated quality score for each wine sample.

-Methodology, Deliverables, Timeline, Team Composition, Impact, and Future Scope:
-(These sections can remain the same as mentioned in the previous proposal)

 By developing a machine learning-based wine quality prediction model, we aim to transform wine quality assessment, making it more efficient, objective, and driven by data-backed decisions.
 The model's potential impact spans from wineries to customers, fostering innovation, and advancement in the wine industry.

 # Methodology